just-hms/CS-P2P-Hybrid-Chat-C/README.md

 ```

 ## legend
-🍐 means active peer (related to the action)
+- 🍐 means sender peer (related to the action)
-🍎 means passive peer (related to the action)
+- 🍎 means receiver peer (related to the action)
-🛠️ means server
+- 🛠️ means server

 # 🍐